Español

 Type of Adjustment How to Make Adjustment

-Underpaid Unemployment Insurance (UI), Employment Training Tax (ETT), State Disability Insurance (SDI), and/or Personal Income Tax (PIT) prior to filing the DE 9 for the quarter.
+Overpaid Unemployment Insurance (UI), Employment Training Tax (ETT), State Disability Insurance (SDI), or Personal Income Tax (PIT) on a DE 88 prior to filing the Quarterly Contribution Return and Report of Wages (DE 9) for the quarter.

-Overpaid UI, ETT, SDI, and/or PIT on a DE 88 prior to filing the DE 9 for the quarter.
+Underpaid UI, ETT, SDI, or PIT prior to filing the DE 9 for the quarter.

-Allocated the wrong amounts to specific funds on a DE 88 prior to filing the DE 9.
+Allocated the wrong amounts to specific funds on a DE 88 prior to filing the DE 9 for the quarter.
 Do not adjust.
 The EDD will make the necessary adjustments at the end of the quarter when you file your DE 9.

 Contact the Taxpayer Assistance Center at 1-888-745-3886 for additional assistance.